open-contracting-extensions/eforms/docs/mapping.md

 For each `ancestor::efac:ProcurementDetails/efac:StrategicProcurementStatistics/efbc:StatisticsCode` add a `Classification` object to the corresponding item's `additionalClassifications` array.

-- Set the classification's `.scheme` to "vehicleCategory".
+- Map the value of this field to the classification's `.id`.
-- Map the value of the field to the classification's `.id`.
+- Set the classification's `.scheme` to "eu-vehicle-category".
 - Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/vehicle-category) and map it to the classification's `.description`.

 ```xml